 10 RevOps Things to Think About Before 2026

+Planning your 2026 RevOps priorities?
 Revenue Operations is no longer a “nice to have” function reserved for late-stage companies.
-By 2026, RevOps will be the backbone of how modern B2B businesses scale — or the reason they struggle to do so.
+These 10 RevOps priorities will determine whether B2B businesses scale smoothly — or struggle with fragmented systems and unreliable data.

 As buyer behaviour fragments, sales cycles lengthen, and GTM stacks become more complex, teams that invest early in clean RevOps foundations will move faster, forecast better, and waste less time unwinding decisions made too early or too loosely.

-If you’re planning for growth in 2026, these are the 10 RevOps priorities you should be thinking about now.
+If you’re planning for growth in 2026, these are the essential RevOps priorities you should be addressing now.

 1. Lifecycle clarity across the entire funnel